Acetaminophen/ diphenhydramine/ phenylephrine liquid

 - if you have a history of asthma, lung problems (eg, chronic bronchitis, emphysema), trouble breathing when you sleep (apnea), adrenal gland problems (eg, adrenal gland tumor), heart problems, high blood pressure, diabetes, blood vessel problems, stroke, glaucoma, or risk of glaucoma

-- if you have a blockage in your stomach, bladder, or intestines or a history of ulcers; trouble urinating; an enlarged prostate or other prostate problems; seizures; the blood disease porphyria; an overactive thyroid; severe kidney problems; liver problems; or trouble sleeping
+- if you have a blockage in your stomach, bladder, or intestines or a history of ulcers; trouble urinating; an enlarged prostate or other prostate problems; seizures; the blood disease porphyria; thyroid problems; kidney problems; liver problems; or trouble sleeping

 - if you have a persistent cough (eg, asthma, emphysema, or smoking) or a cough that occurs with a large amount of mucus

-- if you have a history or alcohol abuse or if you drink more than 3 alcohol-containing drinks per day
+- if you have a history of alcohol abuse or if you drink alcohol

-- if you are taking other medicines that contain acetaminophen or diphenhydramine (including topical medicines) or if you are taking medicine for high blood pressure
+- if you are taking medicine for high blood pressure

 - if you are on a low-salt diet